knojuan/heroless/11_actions.md

 *Repeated use against the same target increases DC.
 Complex lies may require supporting evidence or coordination with other actions.*

 ---
+### Hide
+*1 AP | Requires Cover*

+You duck into shadows, behind obstacles, or into the landscape, using the terrain to break line of sight.
+Hiding is not invisibility—it’s about exploiting the moment.

+- Must be adjacent to or within an area that provides **sufficient concealment**.
+- Make a Hide check using your **Stealth skill**.
+- Observers must beat your result with a relevant **Perception or Awareness check** to detect you.
+- Being spotted or taking an action (other than movement between cover) ends the hidden state.

+*Situational Modifiers*
+- Heavy armor (–1 to the roll)

+---
 ### Intimidate
 *1 AP | Requires leverage, threat, or demonstration of force*